SBS presenter for World Cup 2018, Lucy Zelic, has copped online criticism in Australia, regarding her correct pronunciation of soccer players’ names.

 That makes a world of difference.
 We don’t need everyone to say our names correctly, but we would appreciate it if someone tried, and failed.
 It shows they tried.

-The next time you encounter a tricky name, remember those 3 tips.
+The next time you encounter a tricky name, remember those three tips.
 Saying someone’s name the right way, goes a long way in making a great impression on them😊